CircuitVerse/Interactive-Book/docs/seq-design/seq-synth.md

 The first step in the synthesis process is to state the *functional description* of the system in terms of a FSM.
 The state machine can be formally represented by state diagrams or state tables.

 The number of state variables $(r)$ is directly related to the number of states which can represented by those state variables $(2^r)$.
 Also, the number of components or their size is related to the number of state variables.
 On the other hand, the devised FSM might contain redundant states.
-Therefore, in order to obtain an optimal circuit (in terms of the number of components and number of feedback connections) it is desirable to reduce the number of states by eliminating unnecesary ones.
+Therefore, in order to obtain an optimal circuit (in terms of the number of components and number of feedback connections) it is desirable to reduce the number of states by eliminating unnecessary ones.
 This is the second step in the process.

 To represent the state with the binary state variables, a binary code must be assigned to each state.
 A careful selection of the state codes can help in a later stage to minimise the number of components in the combinational logic block.